alercebroker/pipeline/README.md

 An additional error, for extended sources, is also calculated:
 $$\delta m_\mathrm{corr} = \frac{10^{-0.4 m_\mathrm{diff}} \delta m_\mathrm{diff}}{10^{-0.4 m_\mathrm{ref}} + \mathrm{sgn}\, 10^{-0.4 m_\mathrm{diff}}}$$

+### Others

-Presently, there is no correction for ATLAS alerts.
+Presently, there are no correction strategies for any other surveys, but they are supported.

+Any other survey will get the correction fields added, but filled with `null` values.

 #### Previous step:
 - [Previous candidates](https://github.com/alercebroker/prv_candidates_step)